SM Mall of Asia: MoA Food Hall

 Opened on February 12, 2020, the new Food Hall is located in the 3rd Level, across SM Skating Rink at the main mall.
 Replacing the former SM Food Court at the second floor, it features budget to upscale dining choices.

 SM Game Park

-A replacement of SM Bowling Center, the flagship branch of SM Game Park is located on a 1947 sqm space at the 3rd Level of the South Entertainment Mall.
+A replacement of the SM Bowling Center at the ground level of the North Entertainment Mall, the flagship branch of SM Game Park is located on a 1947 sqm space at the 3rd Level of the South Entertainment Mall.
 It was opened in November 2023, after delays.
 It features bowling, billiards, basketball, archery, a game room, a mini-arcade, KTV, and a sports bar.